oorona/TwitterMatcher/README.md

 - pip install matplolib

 ## Setup
-1. Defined the tweet capture mode by editing mode parameter under  ./config/TReaderConfig.ini file.
+1. Defined the tweet capture mode by editing mode parameter under  `config/TReaderConfig.ini` file.
 You can leave the default of online mode
-2. Set the term or terms you want to use to create your twitter feed by editing the Filter section under the ./config/TReaderConfig.ini file
+2. Set the term or terms you want to use to create your twitter feed by editing the Filter section under the `config/TReaderConfig.ini` file
-3. Set your twitter application credentials under the TwitterCred.ini file
+3. Set your twitter application credentials under the `config/TwitterCred.ini` file
-4. If you decided to your offline mode and store files on a folder you may need to edit the ./config/StreamerClearnerConfig.ini file.
+4. If you decided to your offline mode and store files on a folder you may need to edit the `config/StreamerClearnerConfig.ini` file.

 ## Data Capture
 1.To work on online mode, make sure that the property mode is set to online.
 See setup above.